IWantMyLemons/minidraw/README.md

-# a drawing app, made in bevy...
+# a drawing app, made with bevy...
-This is my personal project to learn bev and rust, the goal of this project is to mimic mspaint while maintaining crossplatform support.
+This is my personal project to learn bevy and rust, the goal of this project is to mimic mspaint while maintaining crossplatform support.
 I personally found mspaint's palette and simplicity amazing, so the color palette and simplicity are goals here as well. :3